 But, since I’ve made the effort to some this far, I continue beyond the end of the official trail, down and to the left (west).
 I’m sharing the bush with a few spiders (the Australian Golden Orb Weaving Spider) – according to Australian Geographic they are quite tasty with a “plump abdomen that, after baking, tastes remarkably like pâté”.
-They also weave a very strong silk, and the spider below ignored me as it feasted on a bee that had been caught in its web.
+They also weave a very strong silk.
+The spider below ignored me as it feasted on a bee that it had caught in its web.

 The short “bush bash” is worth it – not too far away is a huge overhang, from which there are views over Refuge Bay and Cowan Water.
 I can hear a few people who have arrived after me, but they don’t venture past the end of the firetrail.